hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 To decide what procedure you should use for flashing, you must know what bank is the `notbooted` one.
 You can find this by running `cat /proc/banktable/inactive`.

-- If you are still following the **not recommended** bank planning and your `notbooted` bank is `bank_1`, well, you will need to go with BOOTP flashing.
+- If you are **not following the recommended** bank planning and your `notbooted` bank is `bank_1`, well, you will need to go with BOOTP flashing.
 After reboot you will still be on your rooted/rootable `Type 2` firmware.
 However, if your preferred firmware is not available as RBI file, you can't continue this way.
 If not, go with [BOOTP flashing](/Recovery/#bootp-recovery-mode-tftp-flashing) then come back here and continue reading.

-- If you are following the **recommended** bank planning and your `notbooted` bank is `bank_2`, you will now need to [decrypt and extract](/Resources/#decrypting-firmware) the raw bank image from the RBI firmware file and [flash it manually](/Resources/#backuprestore-bit-for-bit-dumps) into the right bank - it's easier and faster then BOOTP.
+- If you are **following the recommended** bank planning and your `notbooted` bank is `bank_2`, you will now need to [decrypt and extract](/Resources/#decrypting-firmware) the raw bank image from the RBI firmware file and [copy it manually](/Resources/#backuprestore-bit-for-bit-dumps) into the right bank - it's easier and faster than BOOTP.
 Is your preferred firmware available as raw bank dump already?
 You just saved some good amount of fun ... and time.
 Is the OSCK for your device model unknown?
 You have root access right now on the current `Type 2` firmware, so get it, **share it**, and use it.
 Come back here and continue reading when you are done.

 Welcome back!
 Are you enjoying so far?